Tyche Inds Stock Price Analysis and Quick Research Report. Is Tyche Inds an attractive stock to invest in?

 - Financial Strength: Health care organizations usually have high debt loads and low equity capital in their balance sheet.
 So, Debt to Equity ratio is important to analyze the company’s sustainability.
 Tyche Inds has a Debt to Equity ratio of 0 , which is a strong indication for the company.

-- ROE: Tyche Inds have a healthy ROE of 23.0845619907701 %.
+- ROE: Tyche Inds have a poor ROE of 9.3229673760084 %.
 ROE is an important financial parameter for hospitals & health care companies because they expand and grow rapidly.
 Therefore, ROE measures how efficiently a shareholder's fund is used for generating profits.